EzehCL/Copywriting-Portfolio/README.md

 Stretch.
 Sweat.
 Shine.

-FlexFit Yoga Mat keeps you comfortable during your workouts with non-slip grip and extra cushioning.
+FlexFit Yoga Mat keeps you comfortable during your workouts with a non-slip grip and extra cushioning.
 Perfect for home workouts or studio classes!

 Tap “Shop Now” and start your fitness journey!